eddeviru/Wrecking-Ball/README.md

 <p><h1> Time spending on each section </h1></p>
 <p><li>Gameplay idea took me a day, I have 6 different ideas but this one fulfill the requierements and have a (close) fun gameplay.</li>
-<li>3d Models 2 hours, these are the ball, the jetpack and the +fuel item, the 3D textures took me 30 minutes. these are not high detailed models or textures that need spending more time.</li>
+<li>I spend 2 hours in the 3d models; these are the ball, the jetpack and the +fuel item, the 3D textures took me 30 minutes. these are not high detailed models or textures that need spending more time.</li>
 <li>Programming gameplay 3 days.
 (I have some troubles with the controls but in the end works for this project)</li></p>

 ![banner](https://user-images.githubusercontent.com/86846268/206031286-f24bbb0f-db4e-4985-b950-4bedc743ca6e.jpg)